hridayc7/open-titan-wizard/README.md

    - **Lumos**: For conceptual questions about OpenTitan architecture, features, etc.
    - **Revelio**: For technical inquiries about code implementation details

-5. Toggle "Advanced Reasoning" for complex questions to get more thorough answers

-## Vector Store Preparation

-While the repository includes pre-built vector stores, you can build your own:

-1. Clone the OpenTitan repository
-2. Process the documentation using the provided scripts
-   - See the detailed instructions in `docs/vector_store_generation.md`

 ## API Endpoints

 - `POST /api/chat`: Send a query and receive an answer